misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.4.2
+- Fixed an issue where the camera would hide certain moving objects.
+- Added Japanese translations for v0.4 strings.

 ### Changes made in v0.4.1
 - Fixed an issue with Sum of ILs improperly updating.